aecostas/audioplayer/README.md

 To do so, some modules are considered:
 * `Index`.
 This is the main module, responsible for receiving REST requests from the client side.
 These requests will ask for the list of songs, maybe with some kind of query, also ask for detailed information of a specific song.
 * `Repositories`.
 A repository is a module responsible for retrieving data of one source.
 The system may have as many repositories as desired, for instance, one for Last.fm, another one for local audio files, etc. Wheneven a client asks for information to the Index modules, this one will delegate the responsability on the available repositories.
+From a implementation point of view, each repository is a `expressjs middleware`.
 * `EventBroker`.
 This module is in charged of maintaining a websocket connection with the clients for asynchronous communications.
 The 'app' will send some events, like "pause song" and, from time to time, the server will update some real time information about the general status of the system, like the number of connected users, or the number of users in playing the current song.
 * `Redis` is a key-value in-memory storage.
 This systems will use it to store real time values, like number of connected users or basis statistics about current playings.
 This information is updated continuously so an efficient way of storing it is required.